Some mystery seeds illegally sent from China identified

 State agriculture officials in Virginia warned, "Invasive species wreak havoc on the environment, displace or destroy native plants and insects and severely damage crops.
 Taking steps to prevent their introduction is the most effective method of reducing both the risk of invasive species infestations and the cost to control and mitigate those infestations."

 Texas Department of Agriculture Commissioner Sid Miller urged people to be cautious.
 "It could be a bacteria.
-It could be another virus, some kind of invasive species," Miller told CBS DFW.
+It could be another virus, some kind of invasive species," Miller told CBS Dallas-Fort Worth.

 Robin Pruisner, a state seed control official at the Department of Agriculture and Land Stewardship in Iowa, told Reuters that she has heard reports of a coating of possible insecticide or fungicide on the seeds, which could prove especially harmful to crops.